WwangWeiqi/Meteor_Module_Test/README.md

 # Meteor_Module_Test
-This repository forsake testing moudles under Meteor-Blaze frame.
+This repository for sake of testing moudles under Meteor-Blaze frame.